microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 `GET {{fhirurl}}/Practitioner/WDT000000003`

-You should get a `200 OK` response for each of these Resources.
-If not, you will need to run the `Save Sample Resources` request in the FHIR Search collection in Postman again (this step was covered in Challenge-04).
+You should receive a `200 OK` response for each of these requests.
+If not, you will need to run the `Save Sample Resources` request again in the FHIR Search collection in Postman (this step was covered in Challenge-04).

 ## Step 4 - Post Consent Record to FHIR service